BitcoinDesign/Guide/guide/contribute/review.md

 %}

 If you have a concrete suggestion for a change, you can make a suggestion.
 To make a suggestion click on the suggestion icon, or use `Ctrl+G` or `cmd+G`.

+When you're done with leaving individual feedback, you can submit it.
+Click on the `Leave a review` button in the upper right corner.
+There are three types of feedback you can leave:

+- **Comment** - general feedback without explicit approval.
+- **Approve changes** - feedback approving the proposed changes.
+- **Request changes** - feedback explicitly suggesting changes.

 {% include picture.html
    image = "/assets/images/guide/contribute/review/review-pull-request-suggest.gif"